-- Apply theoretical knowledge to an appreciation of a range of social contexts. - Construct arguments concerning sociological and criminological issues. - Develop the ability to think sociologically and criminologically. - Analysis and critical evaluation of theories, concepts, social issues and social contexts, and personal experience. - Proficient use of information and materials from a range of sources.
+- Apply theoretical knowledge to an appreciation of a range of social contexts - Construct arguments concerning sociological issues - Develop the ability to think sociologically - Analysis and critical evaluation of theories, concepts, social issues and social contexts, and personal experience - Proficient use of information and materials from a range of sources

-- Intellectual and cognitive skills are developed by means of a range of techniques including formal study skills workshops, seminar preparation and presentation, researching, planning and producing a range of coursework assignments and workshops. - Intellectual and cognitive skills are assessed by a number of methods, including, examinations, coursework, oral presentations, practical workshop based tasks, group work and project work.
+- Intellectual and cognitive skills are developed by means of a range of techniques including formal study skills, workshops, seminar preparation and presentation, researching, planning and producing a range of coursework assignments and workshops, including Moodle based learning. - Intellectual and cognitive skills are assessed by a number of methods, including, examinations, coursework, oral presentations, practical workshop based tasks, group work and project work, and Moodle based assessment.